Skip to main content

 -1986

-This error will be thrown if you pass an empty token to the SDK’s initializer.
+This error is thrown when an empty token is passed to the SDK’s initializer.

 SdkNotInitializedException